-In 2020, the company carried out a gap analysis to determine the tasks necessary for a smooth implementation of IFRS 17.
-Pursuant to an industry-wide thematic review carried out by the Malta Financial Services Authority, the company had also prepared an impact assessment based on the latest available financial statements at that point, comparing the financial results under the present accounting framework with the financial results had IFRS 17 been effective.
+In 2020, the Company carried out a gap analysis to determine the tasks necessary for a smooth implementation of IFRS 17.
+Pursuant to an industry-wide thematic review carried out by the Malta Financial Services Authority, the Company had also prepared an impact assessment based on the latest available financial statements at that point, comparing the financial results under the present accounting framework with the financial results had IFRS 17 been effective.
 The impact assessment also considered the effect that IFRS 17 will have on current business practices, such as risk management, pricing and purchase of reinsurance.
-The impact assessment has not been audited by the external auditors of the company.
+The impact assessment has not been audited by the external auditors of the Company.
 Following the gap analysis and the impact assessment, the Company started addressing any identified gaps.
-The company has continued its IFRS 17 implementation in 2021 and expects this to continue in the coming financial period as the effective date is 1 January 2023.
-The statement of comprehensive income, as well as total equity are not expected to be impacted substantially by the application of IFRS 17.
+The Company has continued its IFRS 17 implementation in 2021 and 2022.
+Although the Company has made significant progress as of the date of the publication of the SFCR, it cannot reasonably assess the possible impact that IFRS 17 will have on the entity's financial statements upon initial application.
+This is due to the fact the Company is still carrying out quality control checks and final calibration of the models in order to derive such quantification on own funds upon initial application and the comparative figures.